 - Campers were not allowed to mingle with campers from other cohorts, however, families were permitted to request to be placed into a cohort so friends and family members can enjoy camp together.

-- If the government decided at any point to shut down one of our sites or day camps in general, families would receive a choice of a full refund (minus the convenience or processing fee), or a credit to be used for virtual or the following summer.
+- If the government decided at any point to shut down one of our sites or day camps in general, families would receive a choice of a full refund (minus the processing fee), or a credit to be used for virtual or the following summer.

 We are pleased to report that not one case of COVID-19 was contracted by a camper or a staff member at any STEM Camp location in 2021.
 Thank you to our families, our staff and our campers for making 2021 one of the safest and most successful summers ever!